jeraman/LL-Experiment-01/research/circuits.md

 PS: Detailed documentation of AT commands can be found [here](https://learn.adafruit.com/introducing-adafruit-ble-bluetooth-low-energy-friend/standard-at).

 ## Testing the BLE with a tablet/smartphone
-You can test communication with your Android phone doing as demonstrate in [this video](https://www.youtube.com/watch?v=4hWlDKzn7tA).
+You can test communication with your Android/iOs doing as demonstrate in [this video](https://www.youtube.com/watch?v=4hWlDKzn7tA).

+# Midi on Arduino
+Arduino has a [MIDI library](https://playground.arduino.cc/Main/MIDILibrary).
+By following this tutorial [here](http://bvavra.github.io/MIDI_Accordion/sending-midi/), I was able to send continuous MIDI messages (rate: 1 per second) to my computer via serial.
+The code is available [here](../sketches/midi-demo/midi-demo.ino).

+**Sidenote:** If I was to synthesize these notes on the computer, we would need someone like [the Hairless MIDI](http://projectgus.github.io/hairless-midiserial/) to route messages from serial to your MIDI synth.
+For my purposes, won't bother doing that.

-## Testing MIDI messages over BLE to tablet/smartphone
+# MIDI BLE from Arduino to a Mobile
-The goal with this test is to continuously send the same MIDI note over BLE to a tablet, so that this note can be synthesized in the phone.
+Afterwards, my goal moved towards replicating the same 'MIDI on Arduino' example now over BLE to a mobile device, which will synthesize the notes.

-I STOPPED HERE!
+It wasn't hard.
+The default MIDI example available on the Adafruits'BLE library seemed to have worked (almost) out-of-the-box: In the [configurations](https://learn.adafruit.com/introducing-the-adafruit-bluefruit-le-uart-friend/configuration), I needed to use Software Serial (I have an Arduino Uno); Also needed to use Adafruit's BLE connect app to connect to the board; To route the MIDI to GarageBand, I used the [MidiMttr](https://itunes.apple.com/us/app/midimittr/id925495245?mt=8) app.
+I think that was all.
+The sketch used is available [here](../sketches/midi-ble/midi-ble).

+**Sidenote:** Very often, I get errors when uploading the sketches to the board.
+These errors differ: Sometimes I get "Couldn't factory reset"; Other times, I get "Could not enable MIDI".
+Sometime, fortunately, it works fine (i.e. "waiting for a connection").
+Need to study why that happens.